Newport 27S-2: Production

 The design was built by Capital Yachts in Harbor City, California, United States, starting in 1978, but it is now out of production.

 Design

 The Newport 27S-2 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a masthead sloop rig, a raked stem, a plumb transom, an spade-type rudder controlled by a wheel and a fixed fin keel.
+It has a masthead sloop rig, a raked stem, a plumb transom, a spade-type rudder controlled by a wheel and a fixed fin keel.
 It displaces 6400 lb.

 The boat has a draft of 5.20 ft with the standard keel.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on both sides of the companionway ladder, with a two-burner stove to starboard and a sink and ice box to port.
 The head is located just aft of the bow cabin on the port side and includes a shower.

 The design has a hull speed of 6.33 kn.